Stångehuvud: History

 On one of the highest cliffs in Stångehuvud, Galleberget, is the Victoria Path, an accessibility adapted pathway and recreational area.
 It was Lysekil Municipality's gift in remembrance of the Wedding of Victoria, Crown Princess of Sweden, and Daniel Westling in 2010.

-On the 3rd of October 2020, which was the 100th anniversary of the purchase of Stångehuvud, the Calla and Carl Curman foundation arranged an inauguration of two roads now named after Calla and her husband, Carl Curman.
+On 3 October 2020, the 100th anniversary of the purchase of Stångehuvud, the Calla and Carl Curman Foundation arranged an inauguration of two roads now named after Calla and her husband, Carl Curman.
 The roads offer two different paths which both leads to the nature reserve.
-The inauguration was a collaborative effort between the foundation and the municipality of Lysekil, taking place on the annual culture week of Lysekil.
+The inauguration was a collaborative effort between the foundation and the municipality of Lysekil, taking place during the annual culture week of Lysekil.

 Nature

 The main feature of Stångehuvud is the red granite cliffs, rounded and formed by the ice sheet during the last ice age.
 The area is rich with glacial striations.
 In 1972, the fauna was inventoried and about 230 different species of vascular plants were found among the mostly barren cliffs.
-One of the most common flowers found in Stångehuvud is the Armeria Maritima or Sea-Thrift.
+One of the most common flowers found in Stångehuvud is the sea thrift (Armeria maritima).
 The flower grows out of cracks in the cliffs and starts blossoming between May and the beginning of June.